The role of wireframes, UI, and prototypes in successful B2B website projects

 Right: A recent wireframe we created to help a client better understand the layout and content structure of their new intranet.

-Where wireframes help give people a sense of the layout and information hierarchy, UI design brings colour, typography, imagery, icons, forms, and buttons.
+Where wireframes help give people a sense of the layout and information hierarchy, user interface (UI) design brings colour, typography, imagery, icons, forms, and buttons.

 This will often be informed by existing brand guidelines as well as fresh user research and mood boards aiming to elicit a specific emotional response from users.
 UI is high-fidelity and indicative of the final visual experience that will go into production.
 Design is a skilled creative discipline and UI designers craft experiences that are responsive and accessible to all – while also adhering to corporate guidelines and global standards.